JoseMoreno7/JoseMoreno7/README.md

 Hi there! 👋
-I'm José Moreno, a passionate student of Computer Science currently studying at IDAT in Lima, Peru. 🎓 I’m 26 years old and on my journey to becoming a full-stack developer. 🎯 I have experience working with SQL, Java, Python, C#, HTML, CSS, and JavaScript.
+I'm José Moreno, a passionate student of Computer Science currently studying at IDAT in Lima, Peru. 🎓 I’m 26 years old and on my journey to becoming a full-stack developer. 🎯 I have knowledge in SQL, Java, Python, HTML, CSS and JavaScript.
 💻 Right now, I’m focused on expanding my skills by learning React and Tailwind CSS to build modern, responsive web applications. 📁
 I enjoy taking on challenges, organizing personal projects, and sharing my progress as I grow. 🧠 My ultimate goal is to créate impactful digital solutions and contribute to real-world development teams. 🌍
 I'm currently building my personal portfolio website where I showcase my learning path and technical projects.
 I'm excited about technology, teamwork, and continuous improvement. 📫